danvalero/AzureOSSDBLabs/Azure Database for PostgreSQL Single Server/13 Design a multi tenant database by using Azure Database for PostgreSQL Hyperscale Citus/readme.md

    Select **Configure server group**.

-   Set the server group using the infomration below:
+   Set the server group using the information below:

    - **Tiers:** Standard
    - **Worker node count:** 2
    - User 4 vCores and 0.5TiB for both worker and coordinators nodes
-   - use default values for all other configurations
+   - Use default values for all other configurations

    ![Image0365](Media/image0365.png)